Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 The driving foreign key stores the primary key of the associated link, which will remain constant over time.

 For example, in a relationship between a customer and an order, the order will always have occurred, but the customer attached to the order may change over time if the order is amended.
-In this case the DFK would be the `ORDER_PK` (Derived from the `ORDER_ID`).
+In this case the DFK would be the `ORDER_HK` (Derived from the `ORDER_ID`).

 More on the concept of driving keys is described above.